UofTCoders/council/course/meetings/mie-matthew-mackay-2017-03-13.md

 ---

 # Summary
 - His ideal course would be somewhat engineering specific and attractive to both mechanical and industrial engineers.
-He seemed more interesting in uniting these two engineering streams than bridging gaps to other departments.
+He seemed more interested in uniting these two engineering streams than bridging gaps to other departments.
     - If there was a course that bridged the interests of the Mechanical and Industrial streams, that would be very attractive to the department.
 - Want more programming in general for his undergrads.
     - Currently a big gap between taking a few courses in first year and then basically nothing until fourth year.
         - At least for Mechanical engineers where programming is a hard sell, the industrial stream has decent programming experience.
     - Currently mostly dependent on student electives.
-- The RQM could potentially replace and update their numerical methods course.
+- The RQM could potentially replace and update their [third year numerical methods course, MIE334](http://coursefinder.utoronto.ca/course-search/search/courseInquiry?methodToCall=start&viewId=CourseDetails-InquiryView&courseId=MIE334H1S20171).
 - RQM course would be closer to industrial engineering where they do more research.
     - There is also financial engineering that could be interesting
     - Environmental engineering could be a match with EEB?
 - Grad students are allowed to teach, but they mostly get professional engineers.
 - Will put us in contact with some of their teaching grad students for tips.
 - There might be some resistance from higher levels that tend to like the status quo.
+- Suggested to contact [Bruno Korst](https://www.ece.utoronto.ca/undergraduates/hardware-computer-labs/communications-lab/) in ECE - he's a lab manager with clout, might be interested in the course.

 # Complete (provided as is)
 - Want more programming in general for his students.